imhicihu/Migration-data-checklist/Checklist.md

 * Do a full scan with the antivirus on the operating system, files, _etc_.
 The same goes for the hard disk or pen drive
     - If there are _virus_: notify it!
 * Turn `off` `File sharing` during diagnostic, defrag or copy/move of files between devices
-* Turn `off` Windows's built-in `Firewall` during diagnostic, defrag or copy/move of files between devices
+* Turn `off` Microsoft Windows's built-in `Firewall` during diagnostic, defrag or copy/move of files between devices
-* Turn `off` Windows's built-in `Notifications` during diagnostic, defrag or copy/move of files between devices
+* Turn `off` Microsoft Windows's built-in `Notifications` during diagnostic, defrag or copy/move of files between devices
+* Turn `off` Microsoft Windows's built-in `Printer sharing` during diagnostic, defrag or copy/move of files between devices
+* Turn `off` Microsoft Windows's built-in `Remote login` during diagnostic, defrag or copy/move of files between devices
+* Turn `off` Microsoft Windows's built-in `Screen sharing` during diagnostic, defrag or copy/move of files between devices
 * For every browser installed and to enable the backup of bookmarks, passwords, custom settings:
     - create an account, _ie._ Mozilla Firefox offers this [portal](https://www.mozilla.org/en-US/firefox/accounts/) to sign-in, then you will can collect all the browsing's history, passwords, tabs opened in multiple devices, etc. Actually, every major browser in the market offers this feature: [Vivaldi](https://login.vivaldi.net/profile/), [Google Chrome](https://chrome.google.com/sync), [Opera](https://auth.opera.com/account/login), etc. In case of Safari the official method can be found [here](https://support.apple.com/en-us/HT203519#windows).
 * Close all the software in memory or actually running during the procedure of copy/move files between devices